 In the cold frame roses are stored in a cold box on the left that prevents mice and rabits from chewing on the stems (poison baits are inside and the box keeps pets out).
 I try to take a few pictures every week during the winter when curt shows up to help.

 I rent these two apartments surrounded by my business of growing roses and lilacs.

 february snow storm

 We open the cold boxes to check poison baits.
 Because we dont sell plants until they bloom, mice can quickly remove the flowering wood for next may and june impacting our sales.
-In July, August and September we stick cuttings inside this potting shed with the red door, then pass them through opened windows to place on the misting bench just outside.

 This Cabbage Rose; Rosa centifolia was planted in 2015 as an own root in a one gallon pot.
 We will see how long it takes to grow into a full sized shrub.